-(3) Design air-entrained concrete for other uses with a maximum water to cementitious ratio of 0.50 and a minimum cementitious content of 480 lbs per cubic yard.
+(3) Design air-entrained concrete for other uses with a maximum water to cementitious ratio of 0.45 and a minimum cementitious content of 480 lbs per cubic yard.

 (4) For projects that are not QC/QA paving projects, verify the mix design in the field by performing compressive strength tests on cylinders made from samples taken from concrete produced at the project site before or during the first day that concrete pavement is placed on the project.
-If the compressive strength tests indicate noncompliance with minimum design values, add additional cement to the mix or make other appropriate mix design changes at no additional cost to KDOT.
+If the compressive strength tests indicate noncompliance with minimum design values, suspend paving operations and submit a new mix design for approval.